nguyenlab/SMT-LowRec/pivot-translation/triangulation/README.md

         ./triangulation-filter.sh

-# Edit the paths to your systems:
+Edit files .sh: to set paths in your systems:
 1. mosesdecoder
 2. language-model file